Herman Miller Embody Review (2026)

 - Excellent for dynamic sitting and frequent position changes

-- Good breathability despite having a fabric seat (no foam in standard version)
+- Good breathability despite fabric seat (no foam in standard version)

 - 12-year warranty covers all components including 24/7 use